 - In 12th grade, courses must include 4 AP level courses.

-- Yearly participation in at least 2 extra-curricular opportunities offered by the school, which can include clubs, athletics, or other relevant areas
+- Participate in at least two extra-curricular opportunities offered by the school each year, which can include clubs, athletics, or other relevant areas

 - Participation should involve activities both academic and non-academic in nature

 - The student will hold a leadership role in at least one extracurricular activity in 10th, 11th and 12th grade

 - Demonstrate a commitment to service of the school, the larger community and to upholding the school's values

 - Represent Donna Klein Jewish Academy, as requested by school leadership, at school or community functions